 What is the best digital audio workstation?

 Here’s the short answer: there is no such thing.
-At the end of the day, the best digital audio workstation is whatever program works with your music production workflow.
+At the end of the day, the best digital audio workstation is whatever program works with your music production workflow, and whatever you already own.
 Before committing to any DAW, do your research to see which programs work best with your creative workflow.
 Sure, you might spend hours looking at specs pages, but it’s better than dropping almost a grand for a program that’s overkill for your needs.

 Why you should trust SoundGuys

 Each writer at SoundGuys has accumulated years of experience reporting on the consumer audio market, and our staff adheres to a strict ethics policy.
-We don’t use ads or sponsored content on the website at a time when doing so is the norm.
-SoundGuys’ survival depends solely on readers enjoying their purchases.
+SoundGuys’ survival depends almost exclusively on readers enjoying their purchases.

-We pride ourselves on transparently outlining fact, while accounting for the subjective experience to contextualize an audio product’s performance.
+We pride ourselves on transparently outlining facts, while accounting for the subjective experience to contextualize an audio product’s performance.
 When we do misspeak, we correct and own up to it.